Barcode Generator .NET Tutorial

 - Installing the C# Barcode Generator Library

-- Designing the UI of our app
+- Designing the UI for the Windows Forms Application

-- Writing the code for core functionality.
+- Writing the code for core functionality

-- Run our .NET barcode generator Let's begin our tutorial.
+- Running the .NET barcode generator

 Create the Project

-Open Visual Studio = > Click on Create New Project = > Select Windows Form Application Template = > Press Next => Name the Project => Press Next => Select your target .NET Framework => Click on Create Button.
+Open Visual Studio > Click on Create New Project > Select Windows Forms Application Template > Press Next > Name the Project > Press Next => Select your target .NET Framework => Click on Create Button.

 Installing the Barcode Library

-The Iron Barcode written in C# provides functions that help us to create barcodes and QR codes with just a single line of code.
-It also enables us to save the QR code or barcode in our desired file format.
-Further, it provides free service and runtime support for generating barcodes in .NET.
-This will all help us with generating barcodes.
+There are many benefits to installing a barcode generator library.
+IronBarcode, written in C#, provides functions to create barcodes and QR codes with just a single line of code.
+It also supports saving the QR code or barcode in the desired file format.
+Furthermore, it provides free service and runtime support for generating barcodes in .NET.

-Before we begin, we need to install the Barcode NuGet Package.
-You can install it by using one of the following three methods:
+Let's start with installing the IronBarcode NuGet Package.
+You can install it using one of the following three methods:

 Package Manager Console

-Write the following command in the Package Manager console.
+Write the following command in the Package Manager Console.
 It will download and install the package for you.

-Install-Package Barcode
+Install-Package BarCode

 NuGet Package Manager Solution